arawa/workspace/README.md

 This app is a Nextcloud extension of the Groupfolders app.

+For more information, please visit our website (french content) : [https://www.arawa.fr/solutions/produits-arawa/arawa-workspace-for-nextcloud/](https://www.arawa.fr/solutions/produits-arawa/arawa-workspace-for-nextcloud/)

 ## Installation
 ### Requirements
-- PHP <= 7.4 (PHP 8 ongoing)
+- PHP 7.4 to 8.1
-- Nextcloud 23+
+- Nextcloud 21 to 24
-  - Nextcloud 21 and 22 require our forked Groupfolders app available on https://github.com/arawa/groupfolders, from the `allow-admin-delegation-stable21` branch.
+  - Our forked Groupfolders app, available on https://github.com/arawa/groupfolders, release [v9.1.0](https://github.com/arawa/groupfolders/releases/download/v9.1.0/groupfolders-9.1.0.tar.gz)

 ### Limit the Workspace app to specific groups

-In your "application management" administrator interface, limit the application to the following groups: `GeneralManager` and `WorkspaceManagers`
+In your "application management" administrator interface, limit the application to the following groups: `GeneralManager` and `WorkspaceManagers`.

 ### 🔧 Configure Groupfolders for Workspace

 To use the Wokspace app, you need to add the `GeneralManager` group in the `Group folders` field of the `Administration privileges` page.

 `Settings` > `Admin privileges` from admin section.

+In `Settings` > `Group folders` > `Group folder admin delegation` section, add the groups `GeneralManager` and `WorkspacesManagers`.

+### Define the members of the GeneralManager group

+Add the users in charge of creating Workspaces to the GeneralManager group

 ## Development and Build
 ### Requirements